t-karasova/grs-samples-python/search/tutorials/tutorial_boosting.md

 condition = '(attributes.material: ANY("Cotton", "Polyester")) AND (brands: ANY("Google"))'
 ```

-At the same time, you can test the boost strength by setting any value from -1 to 1.
+At the same time, you can test the <walkthrough-editor-select-regex filePath="cloudshell_open/grs-samples-python-1/search/search_with_boost_spec.py" regex="boost = /D.*">boost strength</walkthrough-editor-select-regex> by setting any value from -1 to 1.

 ## Boosting.
 Error handling